ollietiong/tictactoe/README.md

 # Tic-Tac-Toe

-Tic-tac-toe is like it sounds a tic-tac-toe game.
-It is part of Harvard's CS50 Intro to Artificial Intelligence Model.
+Tic-Tac-Toe is, like it sounds; a Tic-Tac-Toe game.
+Also known as Noughts and Crosses.
+It is part of Harvard's CS50 Intro to Artificial Intelligence Course.
-It is an AI that you can play tic-tac-toe against.
-You cannot beat it as it plays optimally leading to a win for the "computer" player or a tie.
+It is an AI that you can play Tic-Tac-Toe against, although it is probably not a particularly fun game since you cannot beat it.
+It plays optimally leading to a win for the "computer" player or a tie.

 It uses a Minimax Algorithm with Alpha-Beta Pruning.